 Despite the challenges that were inherent in my community, I was able to thrive because I had a support system of caring adults – an irreplaceable asset that too many kids in my neighborhood didn’t have.

 Tired of the continued injustice, I decided to return to my community after college and help improve outcomes for young people.

 In 2011, energized and inspired by President Obama’s campaign, I went to work in the California State Capitol as a policy consultant and legislative advisor, working to craft and pass progressive policies that improved the lives of people living in California’s most vulnerable communities.
 While this work was rewarding, I wanted to give back to my own community and to give others the same opportunities I had.

 In 2013, I returned to Valley High School to create a youth focused non-profit dedicated to closing the college opportunity gap: Improve Your Tomorrow (IYT).
 At IYT, we work to break the school-to-prison pipeline by helping young men of color go to college and succeed.
 IYT serves close to 3,000 young men of color across Northern and Central California.
 The success is tremendous and measurable: 99% percent of IYT scholars graduate high school on time, and 82% attend college.

 I love our community and my roots in this city are deep.
-My wife Andrea and I are proud to raise our two children here and have them attend public school in South Natomas.
+I am a proud graduate of Sac State, where I earned my Master’s Degree in Public Policy and Administration.
+My wife Andrea and I are raising our two children here and have them attend public school in South Natomas.